 Peas, the seed of the pod fruit Pisum sativum, are in the legume family and one of the few non-bean legumes.
 Green peas, as they’re called when ripe, usually are sold and prepared as a fresh or frozen vegetable.
 Dried peas are used similarly to lentils and commonly called “split peas” which can either be green or yellow.
 Nuzest harvests their golden peas from Europe, where less pesticides are sprayed and the soil is richer and cleaner, resulting in the most easily digested, purest pea protein when compared to other yellow pea protein sources.

 Peas have many benefits, but below are the top 6 unknown pea protein benefits.

 1. Essential Amino Acids

 Pea protein contains all nine essential amino acids that your body cannot create and must get from food (source).
-It’s also a great source of branched-chain amino acids including arginine, leucine, isoleucine and valine — which promotes healthy blood flow, heart health, and muscle growth.
+It’s also a great source of branched-chain amino acids including arginine, leucine, isoleucine and valine — which can promote healthy blood flow, heart health, and muscle health.

 2. High in Iron

 Pea protein contain between 5 and 7.5 mg of iron per serving — about 28–42% of the reference daily intake (RDI) for premenopausal women and 62–94% of the RDI for men and postmenopausal women – ideally, great for women (but of course great for men too!)

 Several studies have shown pea protein powder can support build muscle when paired with resistance training.
 In a particular one 12-week study, weight-lifting men who consumed 50 grams of pea protein per day gained the same amount of muscle versus those taking whey protein.

 As previously mentioned above, pea proteins essential amino acids can contribute to heart health.
 The result in a 3-week study on humans found that 3 grams of pea protein hydrolysate per day lowered systolic blood pressure (the top number of a reading) by 6 points!